Image

 Can I apply for the LPC if I have a non-UK law degree?

-In addition, following the launch of the Solicitors Qualifying Examination (SQE), the transitional arrangements state that only those who have completed, or started, their QLD/GDL by 1 September 2021 can continue to qualify through the LPC.
+Following the launch of the Solicitors Qualifying Examination (SQE), the transitional arrangements state that only those who have completed, or started, their QLD/GDL by 1 September 2021 can continue to qualify through the LPC.
 Further information about the eligibility requirements is available on our website in our LPC section.

 If you have a non-UK law degree and you want to qualify as a solicitor in England and Wales, you will need to do so through the Solicitors Qualifying Examination (SQE).